Govhar Bakhshaliyeva: Political career

 On November 5, 2000 Bakhshaliyeva was elected a deputy of the Milli Majlis of the Republic of Azerbaijan representing election district No. 57, covering Barda and Aghjabadi.
 From June 2001 to December 2005, she held a position of Vice Speaker of Milli Majlis.
 As the Vice Speaker, she was in charge of social legislation.
 In November 2005, Bakhshaliyeva was again elected a deputy of Milli Majlis.
 She is a member of the Standing Committee on Science and Education.

-She is also head of the delegation from the Milli Majlis to the Parliamentary Union of the Organisation of the Islamic Conference.
-She headed a delegation of Milli Majlis that visited Egypt, Germany, Norway, France, Great Britain, and Italy.
+In 2013, Bakhshaliyeva supported a ban on hijab in Azerbaijan.